Award for Innovation in Practice

 The scores will be aggregated and averaged for each nominee.

-A score of at least 40, with at least 20 scored in the demonstrating professional practice section, will be required to confer an award.
+A score of at least 60, with at least 20 scored in the Demonstrating Innovation section, will be required to confer an award.

 The Board may award up to 3 innovation in practice awards or equally may decide not to make an award in any given year.